galenhuntington/g86/README.md

 as JSON.

 *  The backslash `\` is not used.
-The backslash is widely utilized for escaping, even within quotes, in programming languages, mark-up, and data serialization.
+The backslash is widely utilized for escaping in programming languages, mark-up, and data serialization.

 *  The special XML/SGML/HTML characters `&<>` are not used, so binary data can be embedded in these documents.